radn/radn/README.md

 - 👋 Hi, I’m @radn (Aidin)
 - 👀 I’m an open source web developer, interested in UI and front-end coding.
-- 🌱 I’m currently working full-time for a IT company.
+- 🌱 I’m currently working full-time for an IT company.
-- 💞️ I’m looking to collaborate on better ways to write code and create functional web applications.
+- 💞️ I’m looking to collaborate on finding better ways to write code and create functional web applications.
-- 📫 How to reach me radn @ github
+- 📫 How to reach me: github will be the easiest way. radn@github

 <!---
 radn/radn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.